‘Email is Dying’

 It isn’t, but it is changing.
 And the way consumers interact with email is changing, making it important to stay relevant.
 With all of the various online tools and social media outlets, there is no guarantee that a consumer will visit these places, but they will check their email.
 Email is still the fastest tool marketers have to directly interact with their customer base.
 And with nearly 4 billion email accounts worldwide, it is no wonder why email marketers are still alive and well.

-Email marketing has been reported to be a consumer preference with regard to permission-based marketing by a landslide 77%, including the 15-24 year old tech savvy group.
+Email marketing has been reported to be a consumer preference with regard to permission-based marketing by a landslide 77%, including the 15-24-year-old tech-savvy group.
 Coming in second place in the same survey about how people want to receive marketing messages, Direct Mail at 9% and text messages at 5%.

-Wondering why all the talk about email being dead, when it is obviously very alive?
+Wondering why all the talk about email being dead when it is obviously very alive?

-The part about email that IS dead is the way they are formatted and how a message is conveyed.
+The part about emails that IS dead is the way they are formatted and how a message is conveyed.
 The traditional methods are not cutting it as the digital consumer becomes savvier and more demanding.
 There are a few key components that are imperative when making sure that YOUR email marketing efforts don’t fail.

 - Make sure you are giving your consumer reliable information.
 With the rise of the internet it is too easy for someone to look up a fact and dispute what you’ve said.
 This means you lose credibility and trust with your clients.